Understanding the Rules of Intestacy in the UK

 Understanding the rules of intestacy is crucial for ensuring that your clients' estates are managed according to their wishes.
 This is especially important for couples who have lived together for quite some time.
 Unless they are married or in a civil partnership, there are no rights under the law of intestacy to assets which were owned by the person who died.

-By advising clients to have an up-to-date will, and considering the options available for life cover; joint ownership, beneficiary nomination and placing the cover in trust, can help avoid the pitfalls of intestacy.
+By advising clients to have an up to date will and considering the options available for life cover; joint ownership, beneficiary nomination and placing the cover in trust, can help avoid the pitfalls of intestacy.

 Ask a question